 This plan is prepared in support of Dane County's permit for its mechanical aquatic plant harvesting program, operated in accordance with NR 109 Wisconsin Administrative Code.
-Individuals and groups that propose herbicide treatments of aquatic plants in Dane County waters would need to go through a separate planning and permitting process with the Wisconsin Department of Natural Resources.
+Individuals and groups that propose herbicide treatments of aquatic plants in Dane County waters would need to go through a separate planning and permitting process with the Wisconsin Department of Natural Resources in accordance with NR 107 WI Administrative Code.